-A Building Warrant of Fitness (BWoF) is official written confirmation that the ‘specified systems’ in a building (listed on a Compliance Schedule) are properly maintained to a high standard and regularly tested to ensure the safety of those who enter the building.
-More precisely, it signals that the owner has maintained (or has employed qualified people to maintain) the systems to the required standard during the previous year.
+A Building Warrant of Fitness (BWoF) is official written confirmation that the specified systems in a building (listed on a Compliance Schedule) are properly maintained to a high standard and regularly tested to ensure the safety of those who enter the building.
+It shows that the owner has maintained (or has employed qualified people to maintain) the systems to the required standard during the previous year.

-Take a look at our information sheet about the Building Warrant of Fitness (PDF 115 kb)
+Take a look at our Building Warrant of Fitness information sheet (PDF 115 kb).

 Every 12 months, on the anniversary of the day the Compliance Schedule was issued, the building owner must send us:

 - a statement (on a Form 12A) from an independent qualified person that the inspection, maintenance and reporting procedures for each specified system have been fully complied with

 - any recommendations for amending the Compliance Schedule, and a completed application form (PDF 150 kb).

 The Form(s) 12A, along with any other associated BWoF documentation, must be retained for two years.
 These records must be kept within a BWoF folder onsite (unless agreed upon with Council for an alternative location).